 Journalists working in radio and TV or with freelance production teams are required to submit an official letter from the broadcasting station confirming their editorial contribution.

-The following persons will not be accredited:
+The following groups of persons shall not be accredited:

-- Persons without journalistic credentials, such as account managers, sales managers, advertising managers or webmasters, PR consultants and private companions
+- Persons without journalistic credentials, such as account managers, sales managers, advertising managers or webmasters, PR consultants and private companions.

-- Germans resident in Germany who present a foreign press Card
+- Germans resident in Germany who present a foreign press Card.

-- Persons who present a written commission from a freelance journalist
+- Persons who present a written commission from a freelance journalist.

-- Persons who are exclusively active in social networks in a private capacity
+- Persons who are exclusively active in social networks in a private capacity.